-Serves potentially hazardous food that is prepared a day or more in advance;
+- This facility is typically a healthcare facility or a facility that serves potentially hazardous food that is prepared a day or more in advance.

-Using food preparation methods that require the food to pass through the temperature range of 41°F to 135°F two or more times before service, such as cooking, cooling, and then reheating.
+- They use food preparation methods that require the food to pass through temperature ranges of 41°F to 135°F two or more times before service, such as cooking, cooling, and reheating.

 Moderate Priority Food Service Facility

-Commercially packaged potentially hazardous foods served directly to the consumer;
+- This facility serves commercially packaged potentially hazardous foods directly to the buyer

 Mobile Food Service Facility

-Public vending of food mobile units is prohibited on public rights of way in Prince George’s County and on private property except as permitted at a stadium, amusement park, in conjunction with a carnival, festival, fair or similar event which has been issued a Temporary Use Permit (TEP) from the Department of Environmental Resources.
+- However, vending food on public rights of way in Prince George's County and on private property is not allowed, unless it is taking place at a stadium, amusement park, carnival, festival, fair, or similar event.
+In such cases, the event must have obtained a Temporary Use Permit (TEP) from the Department of Environmental Resources.

-Issued to prospective food and drink vendors that operate at a fixed location not more than five consecutive days in conjunction with a fair, festival, carnival, community day, concession stand or special events.
+- Issued to future food and drink vendors that operate at a fixed location not more than five days straight also with a fair, festival, carnival, community day, concession stand, or special events.

 - Allows you to serve or sell foods defined in COMAR 10.15.03.27.
 Must be listed by the Maryland Department of Agriculture.